Make your Python code fly at transonic speeds!¶

 Calling another method in a boosted method is not yet supported!

-Make the Pythran/Cython/Numba files¶
+Make the Pythran/Cython/Numba files and compile the extensions¶

 There is a command-line tool